 Pain management should be addressed early and aggressively.
 This may include nerve blocks or epidural anesthesia.
 There should also be a focus on excellent pulmonary toilet and steroids should be avoided.

 Internal pneumatic stabilization has been used successfully to treat complicated cases.
 Surgical stabilization may be considered in patients who are getting a thoracotomy for other reasons, in those who fail to wean off a ventilator and in those whose respiratory status continues to decline despite other treatments.
+Surgery essentially uses metallic wires to stabilize the ends of the fractured rib.
+There are many other fixation devices available on the market, including mesh.

 As stated above flail chest is associated with significant complications and one should keep a high level of suspicion for this condition.
 Flail chest is a clinical diagnosis.
 It most often occurs when 3 or more ribs are broken in at least 2 places but this injury will not always cause flail chest.